 Salary and Job Outlook

-When you first start out in your chosen career field, you will earn over $29K annually.
-After you build up experience, your median salary will be in the vicinity of $49K, with the top end reaching over $80K.
+When you first start out as a medical equipment service tech, you will earn close to $31,450 per year.
+After you build up experience, your median salary will be in the vicinity of $54,180.
+The top earners in this field make over $83,000.
 You’ll find the highest salaries through hospitals.